<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How StrongDM Simplifies Enterprise Cloud Security

 Effective enterprise cloud security relies on strong identity and access management to ensure only privileged users can access a corporation’s most sensitive data.
-StrongDM’s Dynamic Access Management (DAM) platform gives enterprises full control over which users access which resources across the entire enterprise, including in cloud environments.
+StrongDM’s Zero Trust PAM platform gives enterprises full control over which users access which resources across the entire enterprise, including in cloud environments.

 With StrongDM, enterprises gain granular insight and detailed logs covering every session, query, and command across servers, databases, Kubernetes clusters, cloud environments, and applications.
 Centralized visibility within the StrongDM platform simplifies auditing, compliance reporting, and user monitoring to ensure that your data remains secure, no matter where it’s stored.